[5 minutes reading time]

 Applause soon filled the hall.”

-That may have been an act of desperation, or perhaps of love, for such a longship could take a year or more to build.
+That may have been an act of desperation, or perhaps of love, for such a longship could take a year to build, or maybe two.

-A thousand years of silence was wrapped around each ship.
+All those years of silence are wrapped around each ship.

-The brothers of Svipdag once asked their Swedish father Svip what was King Hrolf Kraki like, the wise king of Sjælland isle who followed Hrothgar?
+The brothers of Svipdag once asked their Swedish father Svip what King Hrolf Kraki was like, the wise king of Sjælland isle who ruled after Hrothgar?

 “I have heard he is open-handed and generous,